 Starting on 01 June, the N43RF aircraft will be available with two flight crews available for back to back missions.
 The Gulfstream IV-SP (N49RF) aircraft will be available 01 June with two flight crews available for back to back missions.
-Operations for all aircraft will primarily base out of Tampa, Florida and deployments to U.S. coastal locations in the western Gulf of Mexico for suitable Gulf storms.
+Operations for all aircraft will primarily base out of Tampa, Florida and deployments to U.S. coastal locations in the western Gulf of Mexico for suitable Gulf storms, as well as other locations along the U.S. East Coast, St. Croix, Barbados, Bermuda, and La Paz, Acapulco, and Tapachula, Mexico.
 Occasionally, post-mission recovery may be accomplished elsewhere.